jwmarcus/guides/amateur-radio/packet-bbs.md

 ## Prerequisites

 A functioning Raspberry Pi with a serial connected KISS style TNC.
-Many are available like the MFJ-1270X, or the Coastal ChipWorks TNC-X. If you find a cheap source for a TNC, PLEASE EMAIL ME.
+Many are available like the MFJ-1270X, or the Coastal ChipWorks TNC-X. If you find a cheap source for a TNC, PLEASE SUBMIT A PR WITH INFORMATION.
 I'm not thrilled with the $150 price tag for a KISS TNC from MFJ. :/

 ## Resetting the TNC-Pi to factory